justinabrahms/linearcli/README.md

 ### Setup:

-Generate a personal API key in the linear app, and run `linearcli init <apikey>`
+Generate a personal API key in the linear app, and run `linear init <apikey>`

 This will create `~/.linear/data.json

 ### Sync:

-The CLI tool creates a local cache of slowly changing data (teams, users, task states, avatars), you can update the cache by doing `linearcli sync`
+The CLI tool creates a local cache of slowly changing data (teams, users, task states, avatars), you can update the cache by doing `linear sync`

 ### Help: